KonoNeko/CatSpy/README.md

 # CatSpy — Local Phishing & URL Detector (Prototype)

 This repository contains a small, local prototype for phishing and URL detection.
 It pairs a local transformer-based classifier (DistilBERT via Hugging Face) with lightweight heuristic checks to produce a human-friendly JSON result for a simple web UI.
+It now also bundles a **completely local conversational large language model** endpoint so you can run a chatbot without calling external services once the weights are downloaded.

 Contents
-- backend: FastAPI server, model code, utils, and a small frontend bundle (served at `/index.html`).
+- backend: FastAPI server, phishing detector, local chat model, utils, and a small frontend bundle (served at `/index.html`).
 - frontend: single-page HTML demo located at `backend/frontend/index.html`.

 This README explains how to run the project locally, test the API, sample test inputs, and the quality/disclaimer statement.